Breakdown of Configuration Options

 Always use this Asset URL - The intent of this feature is to provide a way for eDocBuilder users (or self-hosted customers that do not integrate via Pressero) to override the Assets sent by Pressero to eDocBuilder.
 It is assumed that the person setting this up is a developer who knows how to create a URL that returns data using JSON.
 Full details on how to use this feature can be found in this chapter: Ch.
 020b.
 Override Pressero DAM with a custom Assets URL.

-External CSS - This feature allows subscribers to specify a custom .CSS file for eDocBuilder to customize forms-based templates.
-It is visible when the template Type is set to "Standard Forms Client" for subscribers who have purchased this option.
-(Contact your salesperson to obtain pricing.)
+External CSS - This feature allows subscribers to specify a custom .CSS file for eDocBuilder to customize templates.
+This applies to both types of templates – forms-based and interactive.
 This field must point to a file with a .CSS extension.
+Contact your salesperson or submit a ticket to Professional Services at support.aleyant.com to obtain pricing.

-Note: Future changes to the product may be incompatible with customer-provided CSS.
+Note: Subscribers can use the layoutURL parameter to point to an alternative layout HTML file, which in turn can contain anything including JS code.
+Future changes to the product may be incompatible with customer-provided CSS.
 Aleyant is not responsible for problems generated by the added stylesheet.

 Variable Data Fields